Global envelope tests for spatial processes: Introduction

 The remainder of this paper is organised as follows.
 We begin by presenting an example that illustrates the usefulness of the envelope test and we describe the state-of-the-art in hypothesis testing for spatial point processes (Section \ref{sec:motivating_ex_and_current_tech}).
 In Section \ref{sec:MCprinciples}, we describe the theory behind (Barnard's) Monte Carlo testing in a generalized form, which is applicable to functional statistics.
 Next, we introduce two types of global envelope tests that differ in terms of boundary construction (Sections \ref{sec:rank_test} and \ref{sec:devtests}).
 In Section \ref{sec:rankmeasures}, we briefly consider other ways of ordering the functional statistics.
 Section \ref{sec:composite} addresses the construction of global envelope tests for composite hypotheses.
 The results of extensive simulations to study the power of the proposed tests are presented in Section \ref{sec:simstudy}.
 Finally, we illustrate the performance of the proposed methodology with interesting ecological and biological examples (Section \ref{sec:datastudy}), and we conclude with a discussion (Section \ref{sec:discussion}).

-The proposed methods are provided as an R library \emph{spptest}, which can be obtained at \\ \href{https://github.com/myllym/spptest}{\texttt{https://github.com/myllym/spptest}}, and they will also be available in the R library spatstat \citep{BaddeleyTurner2005}.
+The proposed methods are provided as an R library \emph{spptest}, which can be obtained at \\ \texttt{https://github.com/myllym/spptest}, and they will also be available in the R library spatstat \citep{BaddeleyTurner2005}.

-\section{A closer consideration of point patterns testing: a motivational example and current techniques}
+\section{A close look at point patterns testing: a motivational example and current techniques}

 To illustrate the merits of the new global envelope tests, we revisit the spatial pattern of intramembranous particles, which was studied previously by \citet{SchladitzEtal2003} (Figure \ref{fig:particles}).
 The scientific questions addressed comprise whether the particles ``interact'' or not, what type of interaction is present, and the interpoint distances where the possible interaction occurs. \citet{SchladitzEtal2003} tested the complete spatial randomness (CSR) hypothesis, but we employ a Gibbs hard core model (i.e.,\ the Strauss process where the interaction parameter $\gamma$ equals zero, see Section \ref{sec:ppmodels}) as the null model for this pattern because the particles have a spatial dimension.
-The Gibbs hard core point process is specified by the condition that points do not interact, except the distance between two points is not allowed to be less than some minimum (hard core) distance.
+We can regard the Gibbs hard core point process as the conditional Poisson process where the condition is that every pair of distinct points is at least some (hard core) distance apart.
 We condition the Gibbs hard core model on the number of points, and thus the only parameter in the model is the hard core distance, which we fix to the minimum distance between two particles, i.e., 5.88 pixels in our sample.

 To study the interaction between points in our illustrative example, we use the so-called $L$-function \citep{Ripley1976, Ripley1977, Besag1977}, which is the most common summary function for point patterns, and we set $I=[6, 125]$ to exclude the smallest interpoint distances within which no pairs of points can occur, and we take the same upper bound $125$ as \citet{SchladitzEtal2003}.
 First, we test the hard core model using conventional methods and then with the new methods (see Section \ref{sec:datastudy}).